zjibben/emacs.d/README.md

+This is a legacy version of my input file, kept for working with remote systems which only have Emacs 24 available.
+Lots of functionality is stripped away,

 # About

 My Emacs configuration.
 I keep fairly true to the Emacs defaults, only modifying the look and adding a few shortcuts and commands, without doing anything too drastic.